adwitiyashukla/cabcast/README.md

 solver; the standard error on the treatment term remains finite and clustered by zone, which the pipeline checks explicitly rather than assuming.

-**A better design would be needed to answer this question**: a synthetic control built from a donor pool, or an approach that does not assume the two groups were on a common path.
+A better design would be needed to answer this question: a synthetic control built from a donor pool, or an approach that does not assume the two groups were on a common path.
 That is out of scope here.
 What is in scope is refusing to report a number the data does not support.